eth-sri/eth-sri.github.io/_blogposts/k2think.md

 ![](/assets/blog/k2think/image.png){: .blogpost-img100}

+### Conclusion

+Overall, we found that the K2-Think model makes wrong claims in several locations: It evaluates on data it was trained on, relies on an external model and additional samples for its claimed performance gains, and artificially reduces the scores of compared models and reweighs its own scores to claim parity or superiority.

+Open models are good and we evaluate them all the time.
+However, flawed evaluations and exaggerated claims are not good.
+We hope the authors fix these issues in the next iteration of K2-Think and correctly present their achievements.

-### Footnotes
+#### Footnotes

-<span id="footnote-1"><a href="#footnote-source-1">1</a>: Since the K2-Think paper does not specify whether the thinking model was used for Qwen3-30B, it is possible that the authors evaluated the instruction-tuned variant instead.
+<span id="footnote-1"><a href="#footnote-source-1"><sup>1</sup></a> Since the K2-Think paper does not specify whether the thinking model was used for Qwen3-30B, it is possible that the authors evaluated the instruction-tuned variant instead.
 However, under that assumption, the reported numbers suddenly become implausibly high, raising further doubts about the validity of these comparisons.</span>